sycomix/Clover-Edition/README.md

 python3 play.py
 ```

-Your model folder should look like this:

-    ./models
-    └── pytorch-gpt2-xl-aid2-v5
-        ├── config.json
-        ├── merges.txt
-        ├── pytorch_model.bin
-        └── vocab.json

 ##### Color support on Windows (All methods untested.
 Please report if they do or do not work.):